UW-Hydro/VIC/README.txt

 	         other grid cells
 	  TFALLBACK: If energy balance solution fails to converge, use previous T value and continue

+        For each veg tile / elevation band in the grid cell, if the T solution fails to converge and the previous time step's T is used, a T-flag for that variable is set to 1; otherwise it is set to 0.
+There is a flag for each T involved in root_brent: Tsurf, Tcanopy, Tfoliage, and each of the T's of the soil thermal nodes.

+	To report the occurrence of T-fallback, 4 new output variables have been defined:
+	  OUT_SOILT_FLAG = array of flags, one for each soil T node OUT_SURFT_FLAG = flag for Tsurf
+	  OUT_TCAN_FLAG = flag for Tcanopy
+	  OUT_TFOL_FLAG = flag for Tfoliage
+	Each of these contain the AVERAGE over the entire grid cell and over the output time interval (if aggregating temporally) of the flag values.
+Thus, these are NOT integers but fractions ranging from 0 to 1.

 	Additionally modified root_brent to continue attempting to bracket root if one bound encounters undefined values/ERROR code from target